meisibley/meisibley.github.io/README.md

 Developed Matrix Models with teammates to build an online financial analysis system.
 Coded and tested assigned modules using C++ and SQL.

+- Computer System Establishment & Development / September 1984 - June 1988, March 1991 - June 1997
+The Agricultural Bank of China (China)
+Involved in the establishment of the bank's computer system from inception Conducted software development using programming languages such as COBOL, Basics, and Fortran on Dos and Unix system Implemented modem-based data translation techniques Held technical management responsibilities within one of IT groups

 #### Portfolio
 PROJECT
+- Trove (Dec, 2024): Capstone group project, used React/TailwindCSS, NextJS/NextAuth, PostgreSQL/Prisma and built a financial education app.
+Contributed part of design and front-end programming. https://www.linkedin.com/pulse/capstone-retrospective-mei-sibley-i9zgc/

 - Skiing is Dangerous: Sammy Ansari and I chose GoDot to design a video game. https://www.youtube.com/watch?v=5yefyNgch9I

 - Travel Atlas: Frandy Slueue and I collaborated to build a travel agency website using HTML, CSS, JavaScript, Bootstrap, SASS, and jQuery. https://codebreed.dev/